Dieser Artikel ist auch verfügbar in: German

-The second quadrant is for tasks that are also important, but they don’t need to be finished immediately.
-Therefore you should schedule a dedicated time for them.
+The second quadrant is for tasks that are also important, but don’t need to be finished immediately.
+Therefore, you should schedule a dedicated time for them.

 Quadrant 3: Urgent, but not important = Delegate

-In the third square, you should list the things that are urgent, but not important and thus can be delegated.
+In the third square, you should list the things that are urgent, but not relevant and thus can be delegated.
 These activities might be more important to someone else than they are to you.
-So make sure to ask yourself, if the task is important for you, or someone else?
+So, make sure to ask yourself, if the task is important for you, or someone else?